-Any appeal of this policy must follow the instructions on the appeal form and be sent to the Financial Aid Office in person or by mail to 105 West O Street, Suite 206, Russellville, AR 72801, by e-mail to email@example.com, through the link on OneTech, or by fax to 479.968.0857.
-Attach any applicable documentation, and send to the Financial Aid Academic Policy Appeal Committee prior to the deadlines listed below in order to be considered for the term.
+Any appeal of this policy must follow the instructions on the appeal form and be sent to the Financial Aid Office in person or by mail to 105 West O Street, Suite 206, Russellville, AR 72801, by e-mail to email@example.com, or by fax to 479.968.0857 along with any applicable documentation to the Financial Aid Academic Policy Appeal Committee prior to the deadlines listed below in order to be considered for the term.
 A maximum of 2 appeals may be submitted.
 A student must attend without financial aid for a period of one academic year to be eligible to appeal for a third time.

 Students who have filed a successful appeal will be placed on an academic plan which will be monitored each semester throughout the course of the plan.
 Individual students will be reviewed within the semester if notification of a grade change is received by the Financial Aid Office.
 Financial aid will not be paid retroactively for any semester's lost eligibility.

 Students must meet all conditions of the policy.
 Violation of any section will result in loss of aid.